MAD-Studios/MADMailer/README.md

 To add MADMailer to your projects...

+1) Add the folder MADMailer to your project.

-1) Add the reference to your HTML file, for example:
+2) Then add the reference to the JS file (within MADMailer/src/js) in your HTML file, for example:

     <script src="MADMailer/src/js/MADMailer.js" type="text/javascript"></script>

-2) On document ready event initialize the MADMailer with your options.
+3) On document ready event initialize the MADMailer with your options.

     $(document).ready(function(){
   	    MADMailer.init({